-- AUCD Policy Team has spent the last two months meeting with congressional offices and asking for funding for these programs. - As a trainee, you can help educate offices on the importance of the LEND and other disability programs.
-Reminder you cannot lobby.
+- The AUCD Policy Team is in the process of meeting with congressional offices and asking for funding for programs with disabilities. - As a trainee, you can help educate offices on the importance of the Autism CARES Act including the LEND programs and other disability programs.
+Reminder you cannot lobby because you are being paid with and/or traveling on federal funding.
 More in this factsheet.

-This is an AUCD membership activity, and no federal funding is used.
+This is an AUCD membership activity, and no federal funding is used in these activities.